General services we provide

 The CVO has also written to all poultry keepers setting out the new requirements.

-More information about arrangements in Wales is available at: http://gov.wales/topics/environmentcountryside/ahw/disease/avianflu/?lang=en
+More information about arrangements in Wales is available at: gov.wales/topics/environmentcountryside/ahw/disease/avianflu/?lang=en

-Please see links below which explain current risks of Avian Influenza and plans for enhanced bio security by DEFRA.
+Links below explain risks of Avian Influenza and plans for enhanced bio security by DEFRA.